 Today, every successful company understands the importance of highly engaged employees.
 Highly engaged employees are happier, more productive, more likely to become brand ambassadors and more likely to remain with their current employer longer.
-What’s more, organisations with highly engaged employees see increased profitability.
+What’s more, organizations with highly engaged employees see increased profitability.
 Yes, employee engagement is that important.

 Benefits Satisfaction and Engagement

-The results from our ground-breaking survey have been published in our new Employee Happiness Index.
+The results from our ground-breaking survey have been published in our new Employee Benefits Report.
 Our study reveals that employees who are most satisfied with their total benefits offer estimate their own level of engagement 11.5% higher than the average and 25.3% higher than those who are least satisfied.
 Moreover, the proportion of employees who see themselves as ambassadors for their employer is also 21.5% higher among those who are most satisfied with their benefits.

 Findings from SHRM’s 2018 Employee Benefits Report found a similar connection to employee benefits and employee engagement.
 In SHRM’s survey on job satisfaction and engagement, 92% of employees indicated that benefits are important to their overall job satisfaction.